 Select one of the tabs at left to connect to specific trade data and policy information for each of these trading partners.

-Since China acceded to the WTO in December 2001, the United States and China have pursued a series of high-level bilateral dialogues in the areas of trade and investment.
-These dialogues have included the U.S.-China Joint Commission on Commerce and Trade, the U.S.-China Strategic Economic Dialogue, the U.S.-China Strategic and Economic Dialogue and the U.S.-China Comprehensive Economic Dialogue.
-Through these dialogues, the United States has sought not only to resolve significant trade and investment irritants, but also to encourage China to pursue market-oriented policies and become a more responsible member of the WTO.
-These bilateral efforts largely have been unsuccessful because Chinese policymakers have not been interested in moving toward a true market economy.
+Following China’s accession to the WTO in December 2001, the United States and China pursued a series of high-level bilateral dialogues in the areas of trade and investment.
+These dialogues included the U.S.-China Joint Commission on Commerce and Trade, the U.S.-China Strategic Economic Dialogue, the U.S.-China Strategic and Economic Dialogue and the U.S.-China Comprehensive Economic Dialogue.
+Through these dialogues, the United States sought to push China toward complying with and internalizing WTO rules and norms and making other market-oriented changes.
+These bilateral efforts were largely unsuccessful, as China’s leadership doubled-down on a state-led, non-market approach to the economy and trade and did not embrace open, market-oriented principles.

 The most recent annual USTR Report to Congress on China’s WTO Compliance can be found here.

 The U.S.-Mongolia TIFA is the key mechanism for bilateral dialogue between the United States and Mongolia through which the two sides seek to address bilateral trade and investment issues and to coordinate on regional and multilateral matters.
 The two sides signed the TIFA in July 1994.
 The TIFA created a U.S.-Mongolia Council, which meets regularly.
-The most recent meeting of the TIFA Council took place in May 2015 in Ulaanbaatar.
+The most recent meeting of the TIFA Council took place in April 2019 in Washington, D.C.

 The United States and Mongolia signed an Agreement on Transparency in Matters Related to International Trade and Investment in September 2013.
 This agreement entered into force in March 2017.
 The agreement applies to matters relating to international trade and investment and includes joint commitments to provide opportunities for public comment on proposed laws and regulations and to publish final laws and regulations.
 This publication commitment includes the obligation to publish final laws and regulations in English, which should make it easier for U.S. and other foreign enterprises to do business in, and invest in, Mongolia.
 The agreement also commits the two parties to ensure that administrative agencies apply fair, impartial and reasonable procedures and that persons affected by the decisions of administrative agencies have a right to appeal those decisions.
 Additional commitments address the application of disciplines on bribery and corruption.
 A copy of the agreement can be found here.